19hundreds/risks-workflow/07_get-started.md

 I install `e2fsprogs` because I need `chattr`.

 I install `xclip` so that I can copy passphrases and passwords in the clipboard.
 It's optionally used by `pass` and a requirement for `risks`.

+`libsodium18` and `libtinfo5` are required for compiling `mpw` later on.

+> Different Debian versions use different libraries so the final number might change.

 I also install `sox` (which contains `play`) because I like to hear some sound when the sdcard is mounted or dismounted.
 This is optional.